operasoftware/devopera/articles/_posts/2010-08-04-cognitive-disability-learning-difficulty.md

 <p>The first thing you should think about when designing your content is consistency.
 Users should be able to learn what to expect from each new page of your site — the various features should be consistent with previous pages, in terms of style, location and function.</p>

 <p>What, in particular, should we be aiming to make consistent?
-Lets go through them.</p>
+Let’s go through them.</p>

 <h4>Navigation</h4>